stankelberg/dcc/README.md

 ./setup-config.sh
 docker-compose up -d
 ```
-   - That will bring up a Cassandra cluster consisting of 3 nodes.
-Note: that will require 6G of free RAM
+   - That will bring up a 3 node Cassandra cluster.
+Note: it will require ~6G of RAM free for 3 nodes
    - The data will be stored under `./data/` and kept even if the cluster is destroyed
    - Configuration files will be stored under `./etc/`

 If you want to start fresh again:
 ```
-sudo rm -r ./data/*
+sudo rm -r ./data/* ./etc/*
 ```

 ## Destroying the cluster